Skip to main content

 • Can product information with accompanying images be delivered digitally by suppliers?
 What time savings does that yield?

-Since product features can be adopted without manual work, a lot of input and verification time is saved.
-Suppose that 1/3 of the characteristics are automatically filled, then the maintenance of those 900,000 items (3 languages and 30 characteristics per product) decreases to 600,000!
+Since product features can be adopted without manual work, input and verification time are saved.
+Suppose that 1/3 of the characteristics are automatically filled; then the maintenance of those 900,000 items (3 languages and 30 characteristics per product) decreases to 600,000!

 Extras